TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-11-05-5-ways-to-extract-value-from-overmocked-tests.md

 +private MockObject $database;
 ```

-Now we see right from the properties, which object is being tested.
+Now we see right from the properties which object is being tested.

 <br>

-There is [a Rector rule](https://getrector.com/rule-detail/single-mock-property-type-rector) we use to handle this.
+We use [a Rector rule](https://getrector.com/rule-detail/single-mock-property-type-rector) to handle this.

 <br>

 ## 5. Use Entity Objects Directly

-Last but not least is mocking of simple objects.
+Last but not least is the mocking of simple objects.
 Let me give you an example:

 ```php
 use PHPUnit\Framework\TestCase;